WitsHPC/HPC-InterestGroup/tutorials/202302/shell_v2/Extra-Tut.md

 # Extra Tut Steps

-Below are the steps to complete the Temp-HPC project:
+Below are the steps to complete the Extra Tutorial.

 1. **Create a Directory:**
    - Run the following command in your terminal to create a directory named `temp-hpc`: